MSG: Multi-Stream Generative Policies for Sample-Efficient Robotic Manipulation: Experiments

 \subsection{Policy Learning in Simulation}

-We evaluate MSG using four single-object tasks, as well as four multi-object tasks, shown in \figref{fig:tasks}.
+We evaluate MSG using four single-object tasks, as well as \rebuttal{five} multi-object tasks, shown in \figref{fig:tasks}.
 The single-object tasks all involve articulated objects, hence requiring very precise actions, lest the robot slip off, for example, the handle of the microwave.
 The multi-object tasks, in contrast, involve longer horizons and require the composition of more local models.
 Some of them, such as \texttt{InsertOntoSquarePeg}, involve both multiple objects \emph{and} high precision requirements.
 We automatically~\cite{vonhartz2024art} segment all tasks into two skills, which are sequenced as described in \secref{sec:back_obj_centric}.
-For the single-object tasks, the first skill includes approaching the object, whereas the second skill involves the object interaction (e.g., opening the door).
-For the multi-object tasks, the first skill includes the first object (e.g., picking), whereas the second skill involves both (e.g.,\ placing).
-All policies are trained using standard hyperparameters~\cite{chi2023diffusionpolicy, chisari2024flowmatch, rana2024affordancecentricpolicylearningsample}. \tabref{tab:success_rates_rlbench} compares the policy success of MSG to a series of baselines, including naive Flow Matching~\cite{lipman2022flow} conditioned on the object poses, object-centric learning in start or goal frame, and ACPL (with oriented object frame)~\cite{rana2024affordancecentricpolicylearningsample}.
+For the single-object tasks, the first skill is approaching the object, whereas the second skill is interacting with the object (e.g., opening the door).
+For the multi-object tasks, the first skill includes the first object (e.g., picking), whereas the second skill involves both (e.g.,\ placing). \rebuttal{The objects involved determine which streams are used per skill.} All policies are trained using standard hyperparameters~\cite{chi2023diffusionpolicy, chisari2024flowmatch, rana2024affordancecentricpolicylearningsample}. \tabref{tab:success_rates_rlbench} compares the policy success of MSG to a series of baselines, including naive Flow Matching~\cite{lipman2022flow} conditioned on the object poses, object-centric learning in start or goal frame, and ACPL (with oriented object frame)~\cite{rana2024affordancecentricpolicylearningsample}.
 MSG's reported success rates are for the exponential schedule.
 Success rates for all other weighting strategies are reported in \secref{sec:ablation}.

 All three variants of MSG consistently outperform all baseline methods across all tasks.
 On average, compared to standard Flow Matching, MSG improves policy success by 31 percentage points on the single-object tasks, and by 41 percentage points on the multi-object tasks.
 In relative terms and averaged over both, that is an improvement of 89\%.
 In contrast, ACPL, with its oriented object frame, performs slightly worse than the object-centric baseline.
 By improving generalization, multi-stream learning boosts performance more on tasks with larger variance in object poses. \texttt{ToiletSeatUp}, for instance, has very little variance, leading to little advantage over single-stream learning.
 In contrast, \texttt{TurnTap}, \texttt{InsertOntoSquarePeg} have large variance (and require high precision), leading to large performance gains of MSG.